suncoast-devs/handbook/lessons/misc-quick-reference/axios.md

   // `data` is the data to be sent as the request body
   // Only applicable for request methods 'PUT', 'POST', 'DELETE , and 'PATCH'
-  // When no `transformRequest` is set, must be of one of the following types:
+  // When no `transformRequest` is set, must be one of the following types:
   // - string, plain object, ArrayBuffer, ArrayBufferView, URLSearchParams
   // - Browser only: FormData, File, Blob
   // - Node only: Stream, Buffer